3 Reasons Why You Need Video Transcription

 Viewers in a sound-prohibitive environments

-In 2 years, mobile video viewing has increased 534%.
-Consider all the people who discover your video on their smartphones while commuting to work on the train, waiting in line at the post office, or eating lunch in a noisy cafeteria.
+Now, consider all the people who discover your video on their smartphones while commuting to work on the train, waiting in line at the post office, or eating lunch in a noisy cafeteria.
 Not every environment is conducive to playing audio.
-A transcript gives your viewers an alternative to consume your content, keeping them from bouncing off your website.
+A transcript gives your viewers an alternative to consuming your content, keeping them from bouncing off your website.

 Non-native English speakers

 Video transcripts help ESL viewers fully comprehend your content.
 The transcript provides a reference for vocabulary and spelling and can be used as a study guide.
 Considering that there are 4.4 million ESL students in American public schools, why not make your videos more accessible?

 How our Customer Success Teams Provide Unrivaled Video Accessibility Support